SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

   - Even if the content hasn't changed, which gets expensive
 - Some try to only generate pages that contain information that has changed...
   - But that is a hard problem to solve
+- That brings us to our final architecture...
 -->

 ---